Why Eating Seasonally in Portugal Is a Must for Food Lovers

 Must-try fall foods

-Although there’s no Portuguese equivalent to Thanksgiving, this time of year still boasts lots of seasonal specialties:
+Although Portugal doesn’t celebrate Thanksgiving, this time of year still boasts lots of seasonal specialties:

 • In the Algarve, fall brings pomegranates and persimmons.
 If you haven’t tried the latter, this is a great place to do so.
-Make sure to sample both varieties of dióspiro (persimmon): one is fairly firm, sort of like an apple, while the other is super soft and sweet.
+Sample both varieties of dióspiro (persimmon).
+One is fairly firm, sort of like an apple.
+The other is super soft and sweet.

-• Apples are harvested almost all year round in Portugal, but we highly suggest trying the local variety from Alcobaça (in the West Region, just a quick day trip from Nazaré).
-Alcobaça apples are actually a hybrid of 9 other varieties and are in season from August to November.
+• Apples are harvested almost all year round in Portugal.
+Try the local variety from Alcobaça (in the West Region, just a quick day trip from Lisbon from Nazaré).
+Alcobaça apples are actually a hybrid of 9 other varieties.
+These apples are in season from August to November.

 • Farther north, in Trás-os-Montes, the local fall specialty is the castanha portuguesa (sweet chestnut).
 The simplest—and arguably best—way to enjoy chestnuts is freshly roasted with nothing but salt.

-• Once the weather starts to turn chilly, vendors pop up all over the streets of Lisbon and other cities selling roasted chestnuts in paper cones; you can get a dozen for just a few euros.
+• Once the weather starts to turn chilly, vendors pop up all over the streets of Lisbon and other cities.
+They sell roasted chestnuts in paper cones; you can get a dozen for just a few euros.
 Chestnuts are also common in many traditional recipes, either whole, chopped, or puréed.

-We can’t talk about fall without mentioning wine, of course:
+We can’t talk about fall without mentioning wine:

-• The annual vindima (grape harvest) can start as early as August in the south, but it hits full stride in September and October.
+• The annual vindima (grape harvest) can start as early as August in the south.
+It hits full stride in September and October.

-• Although you can of course drink Portuguese wine year round, this is a great time to visit wine-producing regions like Alentejo and the Douro Valley to experience the harvest.
+• Although you can drink Portuguese wine year round, this is a great time to visit wine-producing regions like Alentejo and the Douro Valley.
+You can experience the harvest firsthand.

-• If you’re in Lisbon, you can take the one-hour trip to Palmela (near Setúbal) for the traditional Festa das Vindimas.
-And while drinking wine alone may not technically qualify as eating seasonally, there’s always the option to pair your glass with a selection of Portuguese cheeses.
+• If you’re in Lisbon, take the one-hour trip to Palmela (near Setúbal) for the traditional Festa das Vindimas.
+Drinking wine alone may not technically qualify as eating seasonally.
+However, you can always pair your glass with a selection of Portuguese cheeses.

 Portuguese wine, cheese, and sliced cured meats on a table.